Wooloowin suburb profile

 Sales activity has been relatively low, with 4 houses and 11 units sold in the past three months.
 However, properties are moving quickly, with houses spending a median of 23 days on the market and units just 14 days, suggesting a competitive market environment.

-The rental market in Wooloowin has shown stability, with house rents remaining unchanged over the last 12 months, while unit rents have increased by 3.7%, reflecting a moderate demand for rental properties in the area.
+The rental market in Wooloowin has remained stable for houses, with no change in average rent over the last 12 months, while units have seen a modest increase of 3.7%, reflecting a steady demand for rental properties.

 Wooloowin demographics